-Her work as an ART and adoption attorney is much more than just a career- it is a core part of who she is as a person.
+Laurie Goldheim received a Bachelor of Science degree from Cornell University and a Juris Doctor from Boston University School of Law.
+Laurie’s work as an ART and adoption attorney is much more than just a career – it is a core part of who she is as a person.
 As an adoptee herself, she believes that modern day family building is extraordinary.
-Because of her commitment and understanding of what effort it takes to build and what it means to be a part of a family, her work extends far beyond that of a typical attorney.
+Because of her commitment and understanding of what effort it takes to build, and what it means to be a part of, a family, her work extends far beyond that of a typical attorney.
 She provides not only legal but also emotional support and guidance to all of her clients to help them through their unique family building process.
-Each journey is an equally important matter and Laurie is always available to respond to your questions and concerns.
+Each journey is of the utmost importance to her.
+Laurie is always available to respond to your questions and concerns.
 Being an adoption and ART attorney is, to her, rewarding, meaningful, and fulfilling.

 Academy of Adoption and Assisted Reproduction Attorneys (AAAA)

 Trustee 2008 – 2013

 Director of Adoption 2018-2019